remarkjs/remark-usage/readme.md

 ## API

 This package exports no identifiers.
-The default export is `remarkUsage`.
+The default export is [`remarkUsage`][api-remark-usage].

 ### `unified().use(remarkUsage[, options])`

-Add `example.js` to the `Usage` section in a readme.
+Add a usage example to a readme.

-Replaces the current content between the heading containing the text “usage” (configurable) and the next heading of the same (or higher) rank with the example.
+Looks for the first heading matching `options.heading` (case insensitive), removes everything between it and an equal or higher next heading, and replaces that with an example.

-The example is run in Node.js.
+The example runs in Node.js (so no side effects!).
-Make sure no side effects occur when running `example.js`.
-Line comments are parsed as markdown.
+Line comments (`//`) are turned into markdown.
-Calls to `console.log()` are exposed as code blocks, containing the logged values (optionally with a language flag).
+Calls to `console.log()` are exposed as code blocks, containing the logged values, so `console.log(1 + 1)` becomes `2`.

-It may help to compare [`example.js`][example-js] with the above [use][usage] section.
+Use a string as the first argument to `log` to use as the language for the code.

-You can ignore lines like so:
+You can ignore lines with `remark-usage-ignore-next`:

 ```js
 // remark-usage-ignore-next